Tritón Diving Llafranc

 Central Costa Brava dive cluster built around a working fishing port, with the Boreas wreck, Ullastres gorgonian walls, and the Formigues archipelago.

 Palamós occupies the middle of the Costa Brava dive coast, and what distinguishes it is density.
-Four dive centres share one marina quay and a fifth works out of La Fosca beach, which means gear, parking, chandlers, and a hyperbaric chamber all sit within a short walk of the boat.
+Several dive centres share one marina quay, with another working out of La Fosca beach, which means gear, parking, chandlers, and a hyperbaric chamber all sit within a short walk of the boat.
 That concentration is matched by what the boats are going to: the Boreas, a 40 m vessel scuttled as an artificial reef in 1989 and now the most-dived wreck on the Catalan coast, with the bridge at around 25-28 m and the keel at 32 m, penetrable at the engine room, kitchen, bridge, and captain's cabin; the three Ullastres pinnacles, whose 25-35 m band carries curtains of red gorgonians with yellow and white species layered on the outer slope; and the Illes Formigues archipelago 4.8 km offshore, whose 16 islets add canyons, posidonia, and a winter-peak nudibranch crawl.

 Girona-Costa Brava airport sits 35 km away, Barcelona 110 km by motorway.
 Direct buses run from Barcelona in about two hours for 18-30 EUR.
 Summer runs warm on the surface (22-26 C) but a thermocline forms from late spring, so bottom water at the Boreas keel, Ullastres III, or Gorgonies sits at 14-19 C even in August; plan a 7 mm with hood for those profiles rather than the surface-temperature wetsuit.
 Visibility runs 15-20 m on a typical good day, with spring plankton blooms and post-storm runoff dropping it sharply when they arrive.

 Summer weekends are busy at the Boreas, so mid-week or September and October are the sweet spot.
 When N-NE wind closes the outer pinnacles, Formigues is the sheltered fallback.
-Night diving is possible by arrangement; Palamós Dive Center lists a night-dive supplement and forum archives reference Boreas nocturnas.
+Night diving is possible by arrangement; Palamós Dive Center lists a night-dive supplement and night dives on the Boreas have been run.
 The Ullastres, Canons de Tamariu, Illes Formigues, and Furió Fitó are shared with Llafranc, Tamariu, Calella, and Begur respectively, so expect other boats on the larger sites.

 Rocky coastline with submerged pinnacles (the Ullastres, Furió Fitó), a shallow promontory (Llosa de Palamós), parallel gorgonian canyon systems (Canons de Tamariu), and the 16-islet Illes Formigues archipelago 4.8 km from port.
 Continuous posidonia meadows between hard structures.